tfonteyn/NeverTooManyBooks/README.md

 - Italian, Turkish: should be usable, but certainly not perfect.
 Verification by a native speaker needed.
 - Czech, Greek, Polish, Russian: mostly machine translated, no guarantees for quality.
-- Volunteers have started on Chinese (49%) and Faroese (16%).
+- Volunteers have started on Chinese (58%) and Faroese (16%).
 These will be added if/when completed.
+A NEW CHINESE LANGUAGE VOLUNTEER WOULD BE VERY WELCOME

 Translations are now integrated and editable on [Weblate](https://hosted.weblate.org/engage/nevertoomanybooks/)